lawrencemcdaniel-dot-com/html/zicatela.yoga/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.3.8 (2 July 2018) =
+= 3.3.11 (23 July 2018) =

-*Bugs:*

-* The styling of the Ninja Forms settings page has been corrected.
-* Forms can once again be previewed before they have been published.
-* Resolved an issue that was sometimes causing submission expiration to not register properly on publish.
-* The submission expiration setting will no longer accept a negative number as valid input.

 *Changes:*

-* Ninja Forms has migrated to GitLab!
-All repository links should now be updated.
-* Added an expired submissions cleanup button to our settings page to supplement cleanup on sites with a large number of submissions.
+* Updated save methods for form settings to reduce potential encoding errors.

 == Changelog ==

+= 3.3.11 (23 July 2018) =

+*Changes:*

+* Updated save methods for form settings to reduce potential encoding errors.

+= 3.3.10 (16 July 2018) =

+*Bugs:*

+* (Beta) The Ninja Forms Gutenberg block should now work properly on the newest version of Gutenberg.
+* Min and max values for number fields should once more accept decimal values.
+* Resolved an issue that was sometimes causing a description text block to be output, even if it contained no text.
+* Radio lists should now properly display the default value when using our opinionated styles.

+= 3.3.9 (6 July 2018) =

+*Security:*

+* Patched a vulnerability that could allow certain Export Personal Data requests to retrieve unrelated submission data.

+*Bugs:*

+* Fixed a broken image link in the Edit User Profile template.
+* Resolved an issue that was very rarely causing the conversion process to run again after upgrade, removing all forms but the default Contact Me.

 = 3.3.8 (2 July 2018) =